Crater Of Diamonds State Park ‘Superman’ Diamond Find For Teenage Boy

 — P (@phallenlanae) March 16, 2017

-[Featured Image by Waymon Cox/Arkansas Department of Parks and Tourism/AP Images]
+[Featured Image by Waymon Cox/Arkansas Department of Parks and Tourism/AP images]